A Sense of Sin by Elizabeth Essex

 Like the first book, this one is amazing!

-Guest review contributed by The Sassy Book Lover.
+This guest review was contributed by The Sassy Book Lover.
 This blogger is a sassy, book-loving southern belle.
 She posts reviews mainly but also about her own writing journey and encourages readers to be modern-day bluestockings.